cortexlabs/cortex/docs/quick-start.md

 #### Define transformed columns

-Transformers convert the raw columns into the appropriate inputs for a TensorFlow model.
+Transformers convert the raw columns into the appropriate inputs for a TensorFlow estimator.
 Here we use the built-in `normalize` and `index_string` transformers using the aggregates we computed earlier.

 Add to `app.yaml`: